 - Short wave lamps typically use clear halogen, ruby red halogen or gold bulbs, while medium and long wave heaters use quartz.

 - The higher the kw of a heater, the more warmth it will generate.

-- Don’t forget you’ll need to have an electrical outlet nearby to plug your heater into.
+- You’ll need to have an electrical outlet to plug your heater into.

 Firepits & fire baskets

-Firepits and fire baskets are freestanding open fireplaces, usually made from steel or cast iron, in which you burn wood - make sure any wood you burn is untreated.
-What’s great about this type of outdoor heating is that they serve several purposes;
+Firepits and fire baskets are freestanding open fireplaces, usually made from steel or cast iron, in which you burn wood.
+Make sure any wood you burn is untreated or painted as this can release dangerous chemicals.